View the Executive Summary for this brief.

 The debt ceiling “is the legal limit on the total amount of federal debt the government can accrue.”
 The debt ceiling was originally enacted in 1917 (during WWI) at $11.5 billion, and has since been increased by Congress and the President nearly 100 times.
 It increased from less than $1 trillion to almost $3 trillion in the 1980s, to $6 trillion in the 1990s, and to $12 trillion in the 2000s.

-Debt ceilings mean the government is not allowed to issue any new debt, but since our federal government spending has significantly exceeded revenues in past years, it constantly needs to further increase the debt ceiling.
+Debt ceilings mean the government is not allowed to issue any new debt.
+Since our federal government spending has significantly exceeded revenues in past years, it constantly needs to further increase the debt ceiling.
 Hitting the debt ceiling would mean at least a temporary default on obligations ranging from Social Security payments to veterans’ benefits.
 Defaulting would send both domestic and international markets into economic chaos, as it would mean the U.S. is no longer a safe investment.

-With the options of a government shutdown, spending increases, or budget cuts to get the deficit and debt under control, Congress consistently increases spending and the debt ceiling.
+The current options to address the deficit are a government shutdown, spending increases, or budget cuts.
+In response to the deficit, Congress consistently increases spending and the debt ceiling.
 Brian Riedl, Senior Fellow at the Manhattan Institute, explains that having a penalty default is important but can easily backfire: “If the penalty is too weak, it will not motivate lawmakers to overcome their strategic disagreement.
 If the penalty is too strong, the parties are more likely to repeal its enforcement without adding a deficit-reduction deal.”
-For example, the July 2019 two-year budget deal raised spending for Fiscal Years 2020 and 2021 by $320 billion beyond the spending caps set in 2011.
-This new deal is estimated to add $1.7 trillion to the debt over the next 10 years.
-Had there been no deal, the government would have shut down in October 2019 and triggered $120 billion in cuts to discretionary spending.

 This is key to understanding debts and deficits: reports on the 2017 Tax Cuts and Jobs Act reveal government revenue actually increased by 2% in the first seven months of FY 2019.
 But federal spending also increased by 7% during that period.
 Outlays in Social Security benefits, Medicare, and Medicaid all increased, dwarfing the revenue increases and reminding us that our nation’s deficits and debt will continue to rise without reigning in spending.
-Real Clear Policy breaks this down:
+No Labels breaks this down further:

 Current Challenges and Areas for Reform